Clubs and Organizations in the College of Arts, Humanities and Social Sciences

 The Pecan Grove Review gives students the opportunity to understand and obtain realistic publishing experience.
 In 1993, Sister Ann Semel, then-chair of the English and Communication Studies Department, asked faculty member Diane Gonzales Bertrand — now visiting lecturer and writer-in-residence at St. Mary’s — to start a literary magazine.

 The Pecan Grove Review’s first staff members were students from Bertrand’s “Intro to the Creative Process” class, and she became its first faculty adviser.
-The Department of English and Communication Studies resides within the College of Arts, Humanities and Social Sciences at St. Mary’s.
+The Department of English Literature and Language and the Department of Communication Studies reside within the College of Arts, Humanities and Social Sciences at St. Mary’s.
 For more information about the program, contact Refugio “Ito” Romo, Ph.D. at iromo@stmarytx.edu.

 Phi Sigma Tau is the International Honor Society in Philosophy.
 Founded in 1930 and incorporated as a nonprofit corporation in 1955, the Society now has a network of over 200 chapters throughout the United States and Canada, at both public and private institutions of higher learning.
 The purpose of Phi Sigma Tau is to encourage interest and activity among students and to promote ties between philosophy departments in accredited institutions.
 Phi Sigma Tau publishes a journal, Dialogue, for student contributions in all areas of contemporary philosophical research.